Board of Directors

 Aid station chef skilled in quesadillas, burgers, bacon and warming chicken broth.
 I often have running dreams where I wear heavy backpacks and crush uphills, but in real life I can be found mostly hiking the steeps.
 I have been known to provide many runners with excellent motivation since they tend to run faster when they see me coming and can’t believe they haven’t been able to shake me yet.
 Running has provided my life with balance and fitness, plus I get to eat a lot of carbs so it’s a win all around.
 While you may catch me on some pavement from time to time I am 90% trail runner because I just can’t enough of the outdoors and our beautiful parks and mountains on the west coast.

 This all started with a kind of dare back in 2014 to run a 50K in Cool California.
-I went off course, ran an extra 4 miles, but finished.
-And I kept going, found myself going off course, but always found my way back.
-Those times, I spent sorting out life’s challenges.
-And now trails and hills are the place to be in tune with oneself.
-I don’t get lost that often anymore - along the way I’ve discovered new friends and running companions who’ve helped stay the course.
-And the trails and hills are always there waiting for us.
+I went off course, ran an extra 4 miles, but I finished.
+And I kept going.
+There's so much to see and experience amongst trees and open spaces.
+Trails and hills are the place to be in tune with myself and the world beyond our every day lives.
+Always there, waiting for us.

 Aid Station Captains

-Western States: Auburn Lake Trails: Margaret Branick-Abilla and Jim Abilla
+Western States: Auburn Lake Trails: Johanna Ohm, Omar Droubi